Illinois braces for possible National Guard arrival while lawsuit challenging deployment simmers

 Illinois Gov. JB Pritzker, a Democrat, has said some 300 of the state's guard troops were to be federalized and sent to Chicago, along with 400 from Texas.

-“He wants to justify and normalize the presence of armed soldiers under his direct command,” Pritzker said of Trump.
+Pritzker accused Trump of using troops as “political props” and “pawns.”
+Chicago Mayor Brandon Johnson told reporters that the administration isn't sharing much information with the city.

-He accused the president of using troops as “political props” and “pawns.”
+“That is what is so difficult about this moment: You have an administration that is refusing to cooperate with a local authority,” Johnson said Tuesday.

 Texas Republican Gov. Greg Abbott on Monday posted a picture on social media showing Texas National Guard members boarding a plane, but he didn’t specify where they were going.